 The furnace in your home is designed to regulate the temperature of incoming air to ensure optimal comfort.
 This heating system is also engineered to distribute warm and clean air through a system of air ducts.
 To ensure the air in your home is safe to breathe, it is important to continuously replace the furnace air filter to prevent dirt and debris from infiltrating the air supply.
 So, how often should you change the furnace filter?
-The lifespan of an HVAC air filter ranges from 30 days to 6 months depending on the filter quality and heating schedule of the home.
-Failure to regularly replace the furnace filters will shorten the lifespan of your heating system and cause moderate to severe issues.
+The lifespan of an HVAC air filter ranges from 30 days to 6 months depending on the type of filter and heating schedule of the home.
+Failure to regularly replace the dirty furnace air filters will shorten the lifespan of your heating system and cause moderate to severe issues.

 So, what types of issues may form if you forget to remove your old furnace air filter?